AppPlatform-Templates/pocketbase-appplatform/README.md

 **Note**: PocketBase only supports SQLite databases.
 It does not support PostgreSQL or other database engines.

-#### Option 2: Wait for NFS Support (Q1 2026)
+#### Option 2: Wait for NFS Support

-DigitalOcean App Platform will support persistent volumes via NFS in Q1 2026.
+DigitalOcean App Platform will support persistent volumes via NFS will likely be available in early 2026.
 Once available, you can mount persistent storage for the SQLite database directly.

 See `PRODUCTION.md` for detailed Litestream setup and production hardening steps.